WL-Biol185-ShinyProjects/flight-delays/README.md

-# Flights App
+# Airborne Analytics

 ## Overview

-"Flights" is a user friendly and feature rich application designed to provide a plethora of information about flights, airlines, and aircraft.
-Whether you're a traveler looking to book a flight or simply an aircraft enthusiast looking to learn, "Flights" has you covered.
+Airborne Analytics is a user friendly and feature rich application designed to provide a plethora of information about flights, airlines, and aircraft.
+Whether you're a traveler looking to book a flight or simply an aircraft enthusiast looking to learn, Airborne Analytics has you covered.
 This application offers a seamless and intuitive experience, making it easy for users to learn and make informed travel decisions.

 ## Features